How to buy Art (like a professional)

 Also, by building local contacts, you can easily commission artwork.
 Many overlook this option.
 However, commissioning a local artist is often an affordable way to purchase art that matters to you.

 Many misconceptions and myths exist around galleries.
 You don’t have to be posh, rich or well educated to visit one.
+They are there to help anyone buy art.

 Actually, most galleries are owned and run by people who are passionate about art.
 As they are the forefront of the art market, they try to back talent and invest time, effort and money in promoting it.